Bioengineers are developing a non-polluting fuel to help lower carbon emissions.

 "They'll design and develop the technology of the future which will allow us to live in a more sustainable manner, so I think without engineers we'd really struggle to combat any of the challenges of climate change and carbon reduction."

 If this is a sector that appeals to you, then find out more.
-Join the relevant IET Knowledge Network communities [new window], attend events and meet likeminded members.
+Join the relevant Technical and professional network communities, attend events and meet likeminded members.
 As Walsh notes, this is a growing industry, and engineers can make a difference in a huge number of ways.

 "This is a rapidly expanding area, and the reduction of energy consumption and carbon emissions will impact products across the board.
 There's a significant role for engineers to play in helping everything that we do become more sustainable," he concludes.